Goldziher/tree-sitter-language-pack/README.md

 2. Make sure to have [PDM](https://pdm-project.org/en/latest/) installed on your machine.
 3. You will also need the clang toolchain installed on your machine and available in path.
 Consult the pertinent documentation for your operating system.
-4. Install the dependencies by running `pdm install`.
+4. Install and build locally by running `pdm install -v`.
-5. Install the git hooks with `pdm run pre-commit install && pdm run pre-commit install --hook-type commit-msg`

 ### Adding a new language